孔乙己困境

 The Kong Yiji Dilemma

 Named after Kong Yiji, the tragic scholar-bum in Lu Xun's 1919 short story, this meme captures the plight of over-educated, underemployed Chinese graduates.
-They've got the diploma but can't find a 'worthy' job — yet feel too proud (or too credentialed) to take blue-collar work.
+Emerging around 2023, they've got the diploma but can't find a 'worthy' job — yet feel too proud (or too credentialed) to take blue-collar work.
 It's the millennial/Gen-Z trap of clinging to a degree that cost everything but opens fewer doors than advertised.

 Cultural Context